 Infrastructure, Water and Services: Proposed infrastructure and services are available and adequate to support the proposed Rezoning.
 The subject property receives fire protection from the Fairmount Fire Protection District.
 Jefferson County Sheriff's Office provides law enforcement to the area.
-The water and sanitation for the proposal will be served by a mix of public water, serviced by North Table Mountain Water and Sanitation District and an individual well.
+The water and sanitation services for the subject property, served by the North Table Mountain Water and Sanitation District and an individual well, will provide a mix of public and private water sources.
 The subject properties will be served by an individual septic system that will be permitted by the Colorado Department of Public Health and Environment.
 This permitting will be required at the time of Site Development Plan.
 Jefferson County Public Health has cited no further concerns with this proposal.